miketracy/csel-ncs/README.md

-# CyberPatriot scoring engine for linux imagesy
+# CyberPatriot scoring engine for linux images

 This is under construction.
 I will update this as I go.